National 12 - find out more...

 Paul Turner

-The handicaps were assigned during lunch.
+handicaps were assigned during lunch.
 Two boats were given a one minute handicap and four boats a two minute handicap.

-Overall Paul Turner and Nick Williams won the open full results are below.
-The fleet would like to thank our race officer Keith Hill and his team for successfully running he races and providing rescue.
+Overall Paul Turner and Nick Williams won open full results are below. fleet would like to thank our race officer Keith Hill and his team for successfully running he races and providing rescue.

 Frampton Prize Winners